sukottokun/cp-scripts/README.md

 # Pantheon Content Publisher Setup Script

 This script automates the creation and setup of WordPress or Drupal sites on Pantheon with Content Publisher functionality.
+* WordPress isn't working yet!
+Run it and it'll fuck your shit up. *

 ## Setup